 spry in the morning and by the second milking she couldn’t stand up.

-cause to be agitated, excited, or roused
+cause to be agitated or excited

 All she had left was her heart and they busted it so even the War couldn’t

 awe and envy, and each time he discovered large families of black people he made them identify over and over who each was, what relation, who, in fact, belonged to who.